BigelowLab/viruscope/README.md

 Classifier options:
   --training_file TRAINING_FILE
-                        the fully qualified path to the classifier training file --knn_k KNN_K         the number of nearest neighbors used by the classifier (default: 3)
+                        the fully qualified path to the classifier training file --knn-k KNN_K         the number of nearest neighbors used by the classifier (default: 3)
 ```